 Steuben, at every turn of his career, befriended many of the most important military and influential members of the Prussian state including the courts of Russia and France.
 His ties to these powerful people had a common factor; most of these men stated or were strongly rumored to be homosexual.

-After Steuben was taken prisoner by the Russians, he gained the favor of Emperor Peter III.
+After the siege of Treptow on October 23, 1761 and Steuben was taken prisoner by the Russians, he gained the favor of Emperor Peter III.
 The Prussian born monarch, unpopular in Russia because of his leanings towards Prussia, requested that Steuben accept a commission in the Russian army.
-Peter had many lovers outside his marriage with Catherine (later Catherine the Great after Peter was assassinated) and their child was claimed by Catherine not to be Peter’s.
-Though rumored, there has never been proof that he was bisexual.
+Peter had many lovers outside his marriage with Catherine (later Catherine the Great after Peter was assassinated) and it was rumored that there was a homosexual relationship between Peter and Steuben.
+Catherine was not intimate with her husband and also had her lovers.
+Their child was claimed by Catherine not to be Peter’s.

 Prince Henry introduced Steuben to his brother Fredrick the Great who was strongly believed to be homosexual; the King and philosopher Voltaire’s flirtatious letters and encounters were known in both courts of Prussia and France.
 Voltaire and Frederick used the language of Greek love in their correspondence, and Frederick made constant allusions to homosexuality in his poetry.
 King Fredrick grew fondly of Steuben and kept him close to court until a possible dispute between the two either ended with Steuben’s dismissal from the military, or as Steuben recalls it, encouraged him to resign.